European Factors to Watch-Shares seen opening flat to higher

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-MILAN, May 23 (Reuters) - European stocks were seen opening flat to higher on Monday.

-Financial spreadbetter IG expected Britain's FTSE 100 to open 7 points higher, or 0.1 percent, and Germany's DAX to open 22 points higher, or 0.2 percent.
+MILAN, April 7 (Reuters) - Spreadbetting firm IG expected Britain’s FTSE 100 to open 8 points higher, or 0.1 percent, Germany’s DAX to open 24 points higher, or 0.2 percent, and France’s CAC 40 to open 5 points higher, or 0.1 percent.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.